-Oxon Run Parkway consists of 126 acres of Federal parkland adjoining the Ward 8 neighborhoods of Congress Heights, Shipley Terrace, and Washington Highlands, and the Maryland state line.
-It encompasses the broad stream bed and flood plain of Oxon Run, the only Ward 8 stream that flows into the Potomac River rather than the Anacostia.
+Oxon Run Parkway is a 126-acre unit of the National Park Service adjoining the Ward 8 neighborhoods of Congress Heights, Shipley Terrace, and Washington Highlands, and the Maryland state line.
+It encompasses a portion of the broad stream bed and flood plain of Oxon Run, the only Ward 8 stream that flows into the Potomac River rather than the Anacostia.
 Winding channels, extensive sandbars, islands and deep pools make this little river endlessly interesting.

-The stream’s name, like that of nearby Oxon Hill, Maryland, refers not to plow animals but to Oxford, England, to which early English colonists saw a resemblance
+The stream’s name, like that of nearby Oxon Hill, Maryland, refers not to the plow animals called oxen but to Oxford, England.
+Early colonist John Addison was a graduate of Oxford University.

-Parallel to Southern Avenue (and the Metro station of the same name) is a pristine upland forest of white oaks and mountain laurel.
-A stream running downhill from there drains into a rare ecosystem known as a magnolia bog, where the forest floor is covered in delicate ferns.
+Near Southern Avenue (and the Metro station of the same name) the parkway contains a pristine upland forest of beech trees and mountain laurel.
+A stream running downhill there doesn’t quite reach Oxon Run, draining instead into a rare ecosystem known as a magnolia bog, where the forest floor is covered in delicate ferns.

-Once part of the Camp Simms Military Reservation, these woods also conceal the ghostly remains of a World War II-era shooting range.
-More recent human structures, on the parkway’s borders, are United Medical Center and THEARC, a focal point for youth programs in Ward 8.
+Once part of the Camp Simms military reservation, these woods also conceal the ghostly remains of a World War II-era shooting range.
+On the parkway’s borders are United Medical Center and THEARC, a center for arts and education programs in Ward 8.

-West of 13th Street, landscaped Oxon Run Park encompasses fields, picnic areas, sports facilities, and a recently rebuilt bike trail.
-This park, distinct from Federally managed Oxon Run Parkway, is maintained by the DC Department of Parks and Recreation.
-Our colleague with Friends of Oxon Run have done amazing work to beautify and activate this space.”
+West of 13th Street is Oxon Run Park, a large landscaped area that includes fields, picnic areas, sport facilities and a recently rebuilt bike trail.
+This park, distinct from Oxon Run Parkway, is maintained by the DC Department of Parks and Recreation (DPR).
+A resident-led community organization, Friends of Oxon Run, has worked with DPR to bring physical improvements and environmental education to the park.

-We envision a cleaner future for Oxon Run Parkway, as a sanctuary for hiking, running, contemplation, and environmental education, home to well-marked trails and organized activities.
+We envision Oxon Run Parkway as a place for hiking, running, contemplation, and environmental education, complete with well-marked trails and organized activities.